cfpb/design-system/docs/foundation/illustration.md

   * http://cfpb.github.io/design-manual/brand-guidelines/illustration.html
+variation_groups:
+  - variation_group_name: ''
     variations:
       - variation_code_snippet: ''
         variation_description: >-
           These illustrations should feature flat elements and avoid showing things in three dimensions.
 Elements should not appear to be outlined.

           ![Paying for College
           illustration](/design-system/images/uploads/illustration5_-2.png)
         variation_name: Front-facing
       - variation_code_snippet: ''
         variation_description: >-
           Top-facing illustrations are object-based.
 Illustrations should be arranged in a way that it appears the viewer is immersed in a real life scenario.
 These should include 4-6 objects and relative sizing to create a realistic and natural perspective.
 Shadows around objects can be used to create realism in top-facing perspective.
 If using top-facing perspective in a project, all illustrations should maintain that perspective for consistency.

           ![Paying for College
           illustration](/design-system/images/uploads/illustration6_-2.png)
         variation_name: Top-facing
 usage: >-
   Illustrations are universally relatable and set a friendly tone when communicating complex topics.